JujuAdams/Bento/docs/2.3/Topic-Input.md

 You may change input mode at any time by calling `BentoSetMode()` and you can return the current mode by calling `BentoGetMode()`.
 You may also call the various `BentoUsing*()` functions to return what input mode is being using in a semantically convenient way.

-Input modes are split into two broader categories: "pointer" and "directional".
+Input modes are split into two broader categories: "pointer" and "navigation".
 Pointer input modes - that's mouse and touch input - chiefly use a pointer to interact with a user interface.
-Directional input modes - gamepad and keyboard - instead use a virtual cursor to navigate around an interface.
-Bento supports both and for basic operation you do not need to differentiate between pointer input and directional input when writing code using Bento.
+Navigation input modes - gamepad and keyboard - instead use a virtual cursor to navigate around an interface.
+Bento supports both and for basic operation you do not need to differentiate between pointer input and navigation input when writing code using Bento.

 Bento also respects typical UX practices when it comes to clicking (or "activating" etc.) user interface elements.
 When using a mouse, it is usually the case that a button is only considered "clicked" when the mouse button is released.
 However, on a touchscreen and when using a gamepad or keyboard, it's usually the case that a button is "clicked" when pressed rather than released.
 As such, Bento will treat user interface elements as clicked in different ways depending on the input mode.